Shrimp and Rice

 Ingredients to make the recipe

-• Shrimp: I like to use frozen, medium, peeled and deveined shrimp for this recipe.
-Just be sure to let your shrimp thaw and pat dry before adding to the marinade!
+• Shrimp: I like to use frozen, large, peeled, and deveined shrimp for this recipe.
+Just be sure to let your shrimp thaw and pat them dry before adding to the marinade!
+You can use any size shrimp you prefer; the cooking time may vary by a minute or two.
+If you are working with shrimp that need to be cleaned, see my tips on how to devein shrimp.

-Step 6: Cook until the water is fully absorbed and the rice is tender.
+Step 2: Cook the brown rice with the softened onions and garlic, simmer until all the stock is absorbed and the rice is tender.

-Step 8: Cook until the shrimp is done and turns opaque, then garnish with remaining parsley for serving.
+Step 4: Cook until the shrimp is done and turns opaque, then garnish with the remaining parsley for serving.

 Lemon Herb Shrimp and Rice.